aggie-tool-kit/atk/README.md

     <h1 align="center">ATK</h1>
 </p>

-## What is this?
+# What is this?
-It is a quality-of-life tool for all software projects.
+This is a quality-of-life tool for all software projects.
 It brings common sense to creating, sharing, debugging, and running projects cross-platform.
 This includes depenedency management, command access, and boilerplate generation.

-## How do I install atk?
+# How do I install atk?

 ### Windows 10
 run this command